Monolithic Power Systems, Inc Q4 2025 Earnings Call Transcript

 Our next question is from Kelsey Chia of Citi Research.
 Kelsey, your line is now open.

-Wei Chia
+Kelsey Chia

 Bernie Blegen — Executive Vice President and Chief Financial Officer

 Sure.
-And I think that I’d be doing a disservice to this conversation if I tried to break it down into a formula that says what’s share gains or what’s new business.
+And I think that, I’d be doing a disservice to this conversation if I tried to break it down into a formula that says what share gains or what’s new business.
 And I’d rather sort of respond a little differently that this is a large market.
-We talk about the large, you know, the top six, seven customers and we’re fully engaged with them in a strategic manner where we’re developing not just the release of the next generation but the one beyond that.
-But this also is end market with a long tail and we’re participating in the mid market and the small size as well.
+We talk about the large — the top six, seven customers and we’re fully engaged with them in a strategic manner, where we’re developing not just the release of the next generation, but the one beyond that.
+But this also is an end market with a long tail.
+And we’re participating in the mid-market and the small size as well.
+So we’re still very, very early in how this market’s going to roll out and what our positioning is going to be.
+And I think that, we’re as well positioned as anybody to take advantage of the market opportunity but this is a long and very big story.

-Wei Chia
+Kelsey Chia

 Got it.

-Wei Chia
+Kelsey Chia

 Bernie Blegen — Executive Vice President and Chief Financial Officer

-Wei Chia
+Kelsey Chia

 Sounds good.
 Thank you.
-Thanks Bernie.
+Thanks, Bernie.

 Next question is from Jack Egan of Charter Research.
 Jack, your line is now open.